What is eczema?

 - Neurodermatitis – Also called lichen simplex chronicus, this chronic skin inflammation is the result of excessive scratching.
 It forms scaly patches of skin, which tend to harden and acquire a leathery texture over time.

 - Seborrheic Dermatitis – Dandruff is the best known type of seborrheic dermatitis.
 This condition causes oily, scaly, yellowish areas of skin, usually on the scalp, face, or other areas of the body.

 - Stasis Dermatitis – This form of eczema usually affects older adults, appearing on the lower legs.
 It is associated with vein disease, and it may cause discoloration, itching, or both.
 In the advanced stages, stasis dermatitis can cause bleeding or oozing.

 The treatment for eczema depends on the type and the condition of your skin.
 If you suffer from this condition, call Dr. W Dermatology at 281 771-0494 and schedule a consultation.
-The friendly team of professionals at our Katy location, or our Houston location can help you love your skin.
+The friendly team of professionals at our Houston location can help you love your skin.